 A notice is sent by mail when a driver turns age 80 and includes a renewal form and instructions on how to book an appointment.

-Accessible Vehicle Rentals, Wheelchairs In Motion
+Accessible Vehicle Rentals, Wheelchair In Motion

 Must have a legal G-class license to rent a vehicle.